Ganon's Castle Walkthrough

 Defeat the 2 Dinolfos

-- Watch out for their jump attack, as they will try to get behind Link.
+- Watch for their jump attack that puts them behind Link.

 Upon entering the room, you'll face 2 Dinolfos.
 Block their attacks with your shield and strike during the opening.
 Defeating both will open the door ahead.